Fairfield Stags men's basketball: Johnson era

 In April 2011, Johnson accepted a head coaching position at Fairfield University, replacing Ed Cooley.
 He coached the 2011–12 Stags to the semifinals of the 2012 CollegeInsider.com Postseason Tournament where they lost to Mercer, after defeating Yale, Manhattan and Robert Morris to finish with a 22–15 record.
 Mercer went on to win the tournament.
 For the second season in a row, he was a finalist for the Ben Jobe Award.
 The 2012–13 team started the season 10–10 (2–6) before winning five consecutive and seven out of eight Metro Atlantic Athletic Conference games.
 The team then lost its two final conference games to finish 9–9 in conference.
 Eventually the team finished 19–15 (9–9).

+Jay Young experiment

+On April 3, 2019 Young was named the 13th head coach in Fairfield history.
+Jay was a long time Steve Pikell assistant at Stony Brook and Rutgers.
+Jay's tenure is highlighted by wins over Texas A&M, Towson and a run to the MAAC Championship game in 2020-21.
+Fairfield never finished above 7th place with Jay at the helm.
+On October 16, 2023, Young stepped down as head coach, ending his four-year tenure as head coach.
+He finished with a 50−73 record and zero NCAA tournament or alternate post season appearances.

+Casey's Crew

+Chris Casey took over the interim head coaching position after former head coach Jay Young stepped down as head coach on October 16, 2023.
+As the interim head coach Casey took Fairfield to their first 20+ win regular season since 2010-11.
+Prior to the MAAC Championship Chris Casey was named head coach on March 12, 2024.
+They finished the year 22-12 (14-6) and made it to the MAAC Championship Game before losing to St. Peters.
+Fairfield accepted a bid to the 2024 College Basketball Invitational (CBI), which is their first postseason game since 2017.